Revolutionary Empowering Technology

 About The Game

 “The Layers” is a Survival Adventure RPG video game which will depict a teen’s hero’s journey through a dystopian world.
 The player will be faced with important decisions that need to be made to move the narrative forward.
-Artificial Intelligence (AI) generated feedback loops will engage the player in meaningful ways to promote personal growth and career and leadership development as well as environmental awareness and climate change education.
+Artificial Intelligence (AI) generated feedback loops will engage the player in meaningful ways to promote personal growth and career development as well as environmental awareness and climate change education.

 Sign up to our mailing list to get news on the release!